ModCabrera/PTSDJournal/README.rst

 ::

-    Given that i want to review patients progress
+    Given that I want to review patients progress
         And Click on PTSD Journal Icon
           And Click <Ctrl-A>
             And I enter Admin Username/Password